Durham Cathedral

 Durham Cathedral Libraries

 There are 3 libraries in Durham Cathedral.
-Of greatest interest to most visitors is the Capitulum Library, the remains of a medieval monastery library.
-It has a rich collection of manuscripts, as well as music from the 17th and 18th centuries.
+The Library of the Chapter, the remains of a medieval monastery library, is of the greatest interest to most visitors.
+There is a rich collection of manuscripts, as well as music from the 17th and 18th centuries.
 The church also has a library of current theological works and a library of German Protestant theological texts.

-If an escapee seeking rescue knocks on the main door of Durham Cathedral with the knocker, he will be granted asylum for 37 days.
-After knocking the gavel, the monks will ring the bell to announce the arrival of the fugitive.
-At the end of the 37th day, he could reconcile with his accusers, or be evicted to face the law.
+If a fugitive seeking salvation knocks on the main door of Durham Cathedral, he will be granted asylum for 37 days.
+After knocking with a hammer, the monks will ring the bell to announce the arrival of the fugitive.
+After 37 days, he could reconcile with his accusers, or be evicted to face the law.

 Durham Cathedral Durham Cathedral Durham Cathedral Durham Cathedral Durham Cathedral Durham Cathedral